Travel Friendly Sex Toys: Saving Space, Taking Your Toys Through Airport Security, and More

 (By the way: ride-on sex machines aren’t only for people with vulvas!
 Anyone who enjoys anal penetration can also use one, regardless of gender or genitals.
 Some also come with attachments specifically for penises!)

-Historically, most ride-on sex machines have been mains-powered.
+Historically, most ride-on sex machines (such as the Sybian and its alternatives) have been mains-powered.
 However, rechargeable and cordless versions are now becoming increasingly available, too.

 Why Do People Like Them?